Qartaba: Festivals

 Kartaba Carnival (Arabic: كرنفال قرطبا) is an annual and cherished event organized usually mid-August to early-September by the "Qartaba Touristic and Traditional Festivals" committee with support from the Municipality.
 It attracts a diverse array of attendees, including political, military, judicial, and religious figures, as well as social media influencers, municipal presidents, and notable personalities from Qartaba and the Byblos District.

 The carnival, which began in the 1960s, continues to be held in the village square, drawing visitors from all regions.
-The local community, comprising people of all ages, comes together to create vibrant exhibition boards showcasing traditional Lebanese music, art and culture.
+The local community, comprising people of all ages, comes together to create exhibition boards showcasing traditional Lebanese music, art and culture.
 This event is free to attend and concludes with a musical evening featuring performances by Lebanese artists.